-$^{^5}$ We found 5 routers peering with these collectors that exhibit a flapping behavior, with an anomalous large number of bursts of similar pattern; when including them, we obtain a minimal change in overall results (≈2%), but since SWIFT performs uniformly on similar bursts, their large number (≈500 bursts) causes a significant skew in the population of bursts.
+$^{^5}$ We found 5 routers peering with these collectors that exhibit a flapping behavior, with an anomalous large number of bursts of similar pattern; when including them, we obtain a minimal change in overall results ($\approx\!2\%$), but since SWIFT performs uniformly on similar bursts, their large number ($\approx\!500$ bursts) causes a significant skew in the population of bursts.
 We therefore omit these peers from our analysis.

-Bursts from simulations, with outage ground truth.
-To validate the accuracy and the robustness of our inference algorithm, we use bursts extracted from control-plane simulations conducted with C-BGP [56].
+we use bursts extracted from control-plane simulations conducted with C-BGP [55].
 We created a topology composed of 1,000 ASes using the Hyperbolic Graph Generator [10].
-We set the average node degree to 8.4, which is the value observed in the CAIDA ASlevel topology [16] in October 2016, and use as degree distribution a power law with exponent 2.1 [42].
+We set the average node degree to 8.4, which is the value observed in the CAIDA ASlevel topology [16] in October 2016, and use as degree distribution a power law with exponent 2.1 [41].
 We defined the AS relationships as follows.
 The three ASes with highest degree are Tier1 ASes and are fully-meshed.
 ASes directly connected to a Tier1 are Tier2s.
 ASes directly connected to a Tier2 but not to a Tier1 are Tier3s, etc. Two connected ASes have a peer-to-peer relationship if they are on the same level, otherwise they have a customer-provider relationship.
 We configured each AS to originate 20 prefixes, for a total of 20k prefixes.
 Using C-BGP, we simulated random link failures, and recorded the BGP messages seen on each BGP session in the network.
 We collected a total of 2,183 bursts of at least 1k withdrawals.
 The median (resp. max) size of the bursts is 2,184 (resp.
 19,215) withdrawals.